 As an employee of a federally funded educational institution or program, and as a member of a protected class, group, identity, etc., you are legally entitled to a safe work environment with equal opportunities and rights.
 But when that doesn’t happen, you deserve justice.

-If you believe that you were a victim of employment discrimination or harassment, call Brown Kwon & Lam, LLP today.
+If you believe that you were a victim of employment discrimination or harassment in New York City, call Brown Kwon & Lam, LLP today.